turingschool/accelerated-mod-0/terminal/index.md

 ## Check For Understanding

-[Follow the directions in this Gist](https://gist.github.com/ameseee/db5de325c40100dde3d6a5ad4888fa29) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/db5de325c40100dde3d6a5ad4888fa29) and submit your fork of it in the submission form.

 <br><br>